 In June 2019, six young public library innovators from Ghana, Kenya, Namibia and Zambia travelled to Denmark to attend the Next Library 2019 conference, and visit public libraries, including Dokk1 library in Aarhus, which is the venue for the Next Library 2019 conference.

-In February 2020, five young public library innovators from Kenya, Namibia, Uganda and Zambia will travel to the USA, where they will visit libraries and take part in a programme linked to the American Public Library Association conference 2020, in Nashville, Tennessee.
+In February 2020, five young public library innovators from Kenya, Namibia, Uganda and Zambia travelled to the USA, where they visited libraries and took part in a programme linked to the American Public Library Association conference 2020, in Nashville, Tennessee.

 Ideas for innovative library services

 “IYALI 2017 presented to me an opportunity to learn how best I can engage farmers and the local business community to offer services that would benefit them.
-Our surrounding community is made up of farmers who would benefit immensely from such an initiative.
-Pasvalys Public Library (Lithuania) gave us a demonstration on how we can design programmes targeting the farming community.
+Pasvalys Public Library (Lithuania) gave us a demonstration on how we can design information programmes targeting the farming community.
 The library can be a key partner in providing agricultural information to farmers.” - IYALI 2017 participant Allan Mundeda Hagwelele, Provincial Librarian at the Southern Province Education Office in Zambia.

 Insights into different uses of library spaces

 “Time has come to look and use Ndola city council public library beyond its initial role of just a place of reading.
 This limitless place of knowledge and information should also be known for a space for learning and innovation.
 It should be home to where thinking, exploring and creations occur.” - IYALI 2018 participant Pezo Given Kajimalwendo, Librarian at Ndola Public Library in Zambia.